Pyligent/Car_ETL_PROJECT/README.md

  ![Distribution of MPG vs List Price Chart](plot_image/MPG_PRICE.PNG)

-#### **Question: Can a relationship be made between car prices and fuel econnomy?**
+#### **2.Question: Can a relationship be made between car prices and fuel econnomy?**
 ```
-The above chart shows the highest density in the distribution of results.
+The following chart shows the highest density in the distribution of results.
 This database was
 almost entirely made up of used cars, therefore the results we see are a representation of
 the fuel economy in relation to the list price of available used cars.
 The final conclusion
 here is that in small numbers, used cars of all fuel economies are available across all price